joemoose/psiops/docs/combat.md

 !!! example

 	An operator with 2 STRENGTH and 2 current HP is in a firefight.
 They are attacked for 3 points of damage.
 The operator now has –1 HP.
-They must make a *wound check* because their current HP is zero or below.
+They must make a *wound roll* because their current HP is zero or below.

 	They roll *2D6* + *2* (STRENGTH) and subtract *1* (the number of current HP points below zero), getting 4 and 5.
 The total is 4 + 5 + 2 - 1 = 10.
 The operator is *knocked down*.
 They add 1 *injury*, 1 *fatigue*, 1 *stress*, and increase current HP to 1.